OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 ===========================

 Finally, since our code told the recorder to record metadata, we can read that from the file as well.
-The metadata is only recorded once and is in its own table in the sqlite database.
+The metadata is only recorded once and is in its own table in the SQLite database.
+The name of the SQLite table containing the derivatives is called `metadata`.

 .. testsetup:: reading_metadata